skip to main content

 1. Check to be sure that the site is not blocked by your school.

-2. Be sure to review the topic of scientific notation the day before.
+2. Be sure to review the topic of scientific notation and the video.

 3. Try some of the exercises to check the difficulty level.
 Students will need to be able to convert from standard form to scientific notation and vice-versa.
 Review if necessary.